California Declares State of Emergency as Wildfires Torch Wine Country

 Read more: California's Raging Wildfires as You've Never Seen Them Before

-"Right now with these conditions we can't get ahead of this fire and do anything about the forward progress," Biermann said.

-Sonoma County resident John Dean was driving home early Monday when "I looked over and saw a house on fire" along the road.
-Soon he saw more houses engulfed in flames.

-Dean sped to his Kenwood home, alerted neighbors, and fled to the town of Sonoma.
+Dean sped to his home in Kenwood, alerted neighbors and fled to the town of Sonoma.
 He was one of hundreds of evacuees who streamed into a 24-hour Safeway market overnight, while authorities set up an official evacuation center.

 Maureen McGowan was house-sitting for a brother near Kenwood, and said both of the homes on his property were on fire when she left.
 At the Safeway, she pointed to her feet, still in slippers.
 She had fled so fast that she hadn't put on her shoes.

-Belia Ramos, chairwoman of the Napa County Board of Supervisors, said officials did not yet have a count on how many properties were affected, either by the fire directly or by evacuations.
+Officials did not yet have a count on how many properties were affected, either by the fire directly or by evacuations, said Belia Ramos, chairwoman of the Napa County Board of Supervisors.

 "We're focusing on making evacuations and trying to keep people safe.
-We are not prepared to start counting.
-Certainly with day just breaking now, we are starting to see the structures that are affected," she said shortly after sunrise.
+We are not prepared to start counting," she said shortly after sunrise.

-Ann Dubay, a spokeswoman for Sonoma County Emergency Operations Center, said the area where the largest fire started was relatively rural "but it went through many, many neighborhoods and we're sure that structures have burned, we don't know how many we don't have a count yet."
+Ann Dubay, a spokeswoman for the Sonoma County Emergency Operations Center, said the area where the largest fire started was relatively rural but the flames "went through many, many neighborhoods," and authorities did not know how many structures were gone.

-"Probably many homes and businesses, in the outskirts of Santa Rosa and the city itself," she said.
-"It's a huge, huge tragedy, a huge, huge loss for so many people."

-Emergency lines were inundated with callers reporting smoke in the area, prompting officials to ask that the public "only use 911 if they see actual unattended flames, or are having another emergency."
+Emergency lines were inundated with callers reporting smoke, prompting officials to ask that the public "only use 911 if they see actual unattended flames, or are having another emergency."

-Business owner Andy Lahiji stood before a burned out storage warehouse where he said he had lost his inventory of furniture and other property.
+Business owner Andy Lahiji stood before a burned-out warehouse where he said he had lost his inventory of furniture and other property.
 He said it took firetrucks ages to arrive Monday morning.

-"They said we have so many other places to go, you have to wait.
+"They said, 'We have so many other places to go, you have to wait.'
 And then when they came, they had only a couple of guys," he told the station.
-"I really, I feel very sad.
+"I feel very sad.
 I'm glad nobody got hurt.
 Hopefully insurance takes care of it."

 The National Weather Service said widespread wind gusts between 35 mph and 50 mph were observed in the north San Francisco Bay region and isolated spots hit 70 mph.
 The winds were expected to subside at midday.